(310) 818-7876 Mon-Fri 9am-5pm PST

-Fortunately, if you are suffering from surplus breast tissue you don’t need to live with the effects forever.
-An increasing number of men are opting for cosmetic surgery to remove the unwanted fat and help them achieve the smoother, toned and masculine chest that they deserve.
+Fortunately, if you are suffering from extra breast tissue or loose breast skin you don’t need to live with the effects forever.
+An increasing number of men are opting for plastic surgery to correct the excess fatty tissue and excess skin to help them achieve the smoother, toned and masculine chest that they deserve.

 CAUSES OF GYNECOMASTIA